 Q: What can I learn from the Summer Institute?

-A: After the Summer Institute for Israel Studies (SIIS), which includes a two-week seminar at Brandeis University and a one-week study tour in Israel, you will be able to create and teach courses in Israel Studies at your home institution.
+A: After the Summer Institute for Israel Studies (SIIS), which includes a two-week seminar at Brandeis University and a ten-day study tour in Israel, you will be able to create and teach courses in Israel Studies at your home institution.
 During the Brandeis residency, you will attend seminars given by distinguished Israel Studies scholars, in disciplines such as Israeli history, politics, sociology, literature, cinema, music, and more.
 You will discuss foundational and current Israel Studies scholarship, and learn about debates within the field.
 In Israel, you will meet with scholars, government officials, writers, artists, public intellectuals, and community leaders.
 You will visit cultural and historical sites, and you will have the opportunity to contextualize what you heard in the Brandeis portion of the Institute.
 See fellow testimonials for more details.Q: Are there additional opportunities to learn about Israel Studies after SIIS?

-A: Following the program, SIIS fellows become part of an online community os Israel Studies scholars through participation in a SIIS List Serve and Facebook page, open to all SIIS cohorts from 2004.
+A: Following the program, SIIS fellows become part of an online community os Israel Studies scholars through participation in a SIIS Listserv and Facebook page, open to all SIIS cohorts from 2004.
 The Schusterman Center invites fellows to participate in an annual conference designed for them and in a webinar series of lectures.
 Additionally, Fellows are welcome at all programs at Brandeis during the academic year.
 Fellows also have access to Jellyfish, our online Israel Studies resource.Q: Do I need to speak Hebrew to participate in the Institute at Brandeis or in Israel?

 A: No. Most Fellows do not have any Hebrew language background, though some have been functional or fluent in the Hebrew language.
 Hebrew language proficiency is not required.